casparwarwick/reversals/README.md

 If you use this package, please cite:

 Kaiser, C. & Lepinteur, A. (2025).
 "Measuring the unmeasurable?
-Systematic evidence on scale transformations in subjective survey data." *Journal of Applied Econometrics* (forthcoming).
+Systematic evidence on scale transformations in subjective survey data."
+Working paper.

 ## Author